Ukmergė District Municipality: Geography

 The eastern part of the municipality belongs to Aukštaitian Highlands and the western part is in the Nevėžis Plain.

 Šventoji River is the largest river in the municipality and Širvinta River is the second.
 The other rivers are Siesartis, Mūša and Armona.

 There are many Lakes in the Ukmergė District.
-Lake Lėnas is the largest lake (2.65 km²) and Lake Žirnajai is the deepest (average of 9.8 meters).
+Lake Lėnas is the largest lake (2.65 km²) and Lake Žirnajai the deepest (average depth of 9.8 meters).

-Woodlands cover about 29 percent of the district, swamps occupy 2.3 percent and 54.5 percent is an arable land.
+Woodlands cover about 29 percent of the district, swamps occupy 2.3 percent and 54.5 percent is arable land.